The Winds of Winter (Game of Thrones): Casting

 "The Winds of Winter" saw the departure of several cast members and recurring guest actors from the series.
-Notables included Dean-Charles Chapman, whose character, King Tommen Baratheon, committed suicide in the episode.
+Notables included Dean-Charles Chapman, whose character, King Tommen Baratheon, commits suicide in the episode.
 Before appearing in the role of Tommen, which was originally portrayed by actor Callum Wharry, Chapman appeared in the third season of the series as Martyn Lannister, a minor character who was also killed off.
 Chapman stated that he found out about his character's death the night before the initial table read for the season, saying "I was in my hotel, minding my own business, and I got a phone call.
 I picked up the phone, and instantly, I knew it was coming.
 It was David Benioff and Dan Weiss, the two creators of the show, and they stated the facts.
 But they did it really nice.
 I couldn't have asked for a better way to have that news broken to me.
 Them telling me beforehand really helped me out, otherwise I would have been in a state when I read it in the scripts.
 I probably would have cried."

 Actress Natalie Dormer, who was cast to play Queen Margaery Tyrell in the show's second season, also made her final appearance as a main cast member for the series.
 In contrast to Chapman, Dormer found out about her character's impending death approximately six months before the rest of the cast, saying "I requested while making season 5 that showrunners David Benioff and Dan Weiss release me from working on the show earlier than usual so I could do another project, and they ended up phoning me — and that was The Call.
 But I got it six months ahead of normal.
 They were like, 'We weren't going to tell you this for a few more months, but we're not going to release you now, so you can't do that job you really want to do and we're really sorry about that.
 But on the bright side, we are going to release you proper in the not-so-distant future.'
 It was good news, bad news — no you can't do this, but don't worry, you're going to have lots more opportunities very soon."
 Dormer also stated about her departure, "It's the longest time I've ever spent playing a character.
 I'll always have a little yellow rose after my heart, and I think it was just the right length of time, to be honest.
 It's time for the Westeros story to move on and it's a perfect time for her to exit."